The Rocks of Bawn

-The Rocks of Bawn is an Irish traditional folk song, likely originating in County Galway in the early 18th century.
+The Rocks of Bawn is an Irish traditional folk song, originating in County Cavan in the early 18th century.
 It has been catalogued in the Roud Folk Song Index, as number 3024.
 It has been recorded and sung publicly by numerous Irish folk singers.

 The meaning of the song has been debated, but may refer to the displacement of native Irish farmers from their traditional lands during the reign of Oliver Cromwell, as some versions reference Patrick Sarsfield, 1st Earl of Lucan, a Jacobite leader during the 17th century.

+"In 1790, Rev. Patrick Dillon served as parish priest of Mullahoran.
+Without a church building, his altar was the Rocks of Bawn, where parishioners gathered in secrecy for Mass.
+This sacred site became famous through the ballad of the widow Bawn O'Reilly and her workman John Sweeney of Glan."
+Source: Our Parish, Our Faith: A Legacy of Clergy and Commitment in Mullahoran and Loughduff" published 2025 by the 6th class of Mullahoran Parish.

-Moreover, the location of the eponymous Rocks of Bawn has been a source of discussion and curiosity for many years.
+The following is outdated as of 20 June 2026: Moreover, the location of the eponymous Rocks of Bawn has been a source of discussion and curiosity for many years.
 Frank McNally of the Irish Times attempted to locate them, and decided that multiple sites could be considered, but the song's age precluded answering with any certainty.